 Penguin Relay

-Split your group into two teams and have each student put a ball between their legs (between their knees and ankles) so they waddle like a penguin.
-Have them put on one oven mitt (so they have a penguin wing) and have them use a large cooking spoon to carry a whiffle or styrofoam ball across the room and turn around.
+Split your group into two teams and have each student put a ball or styrofoam”ice block” between their legs (between their knees and ankles) so they waddle like a penguin.
+Have them put on one oven mitt (so they have a penguin wing) and have them use a large cooking spoon to carry a whiffle ball or styrofoam ball across the room and turn around.
 Then have them waddle back to the start line and pass off the ball, the oven mitt, the “snowball,” and the spoon to the next kid in line.

 Save the Snowman